-If a report of domestic violence, dating violence, sexual assault or stalking is reported to the College, the below are the procedures that the College will follow as well as a statement of the standard of evidence that will be used during any judicial hearing on campus arising from such a report:
+If a report of domestic violence, dating violence, sexual assault or stalking is reported to the College, the below are the procedures that the College will follow as well as a statement of the standard of evidence that will be used during any student conduct or disciplinary hearing on campus arising from such a report:

-In aident Daine Duscasking leaditudies Will Fallows Evidentian Chandend Incident Being Procedure Institution Will Follow: Evidentiary Standard Reported: Sexual Assault Depending on when reported (immediate vs. delayed report), College will provide complainant with access to medical care.
+Incident Being Procedure Institution Will Follow: Evidentiary Standard Reported: Sexual Assault Depending on when reported (immediate vs. delayed report), College will provide complainant with access to medical care.
 College will assess immediate safety needs of complainant.
 College will assist complainant with contacting ACPD if complainant requests AND provide complainant with contact information for ACPD.
 College will provide written information to complainant on how to preserve evidence.
 College will provide complainant with referrals to on-campus and off-campus mental health providers.
 College will assess need to implement interim or long-term protective measures, such as housing changes, change in class schedule, and a "No Contact" directive between both parties.
-College will provide a "No Trespass" (Persona Non Grata) directive to accused party if Sexual assault cases are referred to the Title IX Coordinator and are adjudicated by the College's Sexual Misconduct (HR-7) and Civil Rights Grievance (HR-8) and Investigation Procedures using the preponderance of the evidence standard.
+College will provide a "No Trespass" (Persona Non Grata) directive to accused party if deemed appropriate.
+College will provide written instructions on how to apply for protective order.
+College will provide a copy of its sexual Misconduct (HR-7) and Civil Rights Grievance and Investigation Procedures (HR-8) to complainant and respondent and inform both parties of the timeframes for inquiry, investigation and resolution.
+College will inform the complainant and respondent of the outcome of the investigation, whether or not the accused will be administratively charged and the outcome of the hearing.
+College will enforce the antiretaliation policy and take Sexual assault cases are referred to the Title IX Coordinator and are adjudicated by the College's Sexual Misconduct (HR-7) and Civil Rights Grievance (HR-8) and Investigation Procedures using the preponderance of the evidence standard.